kpiatti/portfolioSite/content/en/post/creditone_project.md

 plt.savefig('creditone_age_default.png')
 ```
 -->
-{{< figure src="/images/creditone_age_default.png" >}}
+{{< figure src="/images/creditone_age_full_dflt_box.png" >}}

 *Observations*
-* We can see in the above boxplot the the mean, IQR (middle 50% of data points), and range for the age variable are nearly identical for customers who defaulted on their loans (blue box) and for customers who did not defualt on their loans (orange box).
+* Comparing the above boxplots, we can see the mean, IQR (middle 50% of data points), and range for age is nearly identical in all three plots.
+As before, this suggests that whether or not customers default on their loans is unrelated to their age (which I find surprising).
-* This suggests there is no significant relationship between a customer's age and whether or not she defaulted on her loans, which means AGE will not be an important feature in a model predicting whether a customer will default.

 &nbsp;
 #### Marriage & Default
-Add description of method.

 <!--
 ```python
 #filter the df to return only rows where value for DEFAULT == default